opentelekomcloud/docs-next/docs/blueprints/by-industry/finance/cloud-particulate.md

 ## The Solution

-* Particulate uses IT capacity from the Open Telekom Cloud as part of the TechBoost program.
+* Particulate uses IT capacity from the T Cloud Public as part of the TechBoost program.
 * Open Stack provides many ready-made solutions.
 * The data storage takes place in the safe and favorable Object Based Storage (OBS).
 * As user access increases, the auto-scaling service automatically posts resources.